ibz0q/lovelace-bg-animation/README.md

 ### Features / TODO

+- Iframe transitions
+- Add redraw, allows you to repain the iframe within duration period.
-- Provide a way to add libraries in a trusted manner
+- Provide a way to add libraries in a trusted manner (Done, docs incoming)
   - Likely: Add packages via CDN into a common folder to be loaded by packages thus reducing overall size.
 - Slow down fast moving bgs (in progress)
-- Add redraw
-- Iframe transitions (Removed)
 - postMessage
 - Add ability for Iframe/package to interact with Lovelace Card (In progress)
 - Add video background package